Frequently Asked Questions about Voting

 The 1998 reauthorization of the federal Higher Education Act and the State of California Donahoe Higher Education Act include a requirement that higher education institutions make a "good faith effort" to make mail voter registration forms available to all enrolled students.
 This federal and state legislation supports the campus’s long-standing goals of engendering leadership and citizenship among the student body.

-With the passage of California Senate Bill No. 854-Chapter 481, state-funded higher education institutions - community colleges, California State University system and University of California campuses - are required to allow students to request voter registration materials online through a link in their course registration system.
+With the passage of California Senate Bill No. 854-Chapter 481, state-funded higher education institutions - community colleges, the California State University system, and University of California campuses - are required to allow students to request voter registration materials online through a link in their course registration system.
 As a result of this legislation, UCLA students are able to link to an online voter registration application from the myUCLA system at the same time they are searching and registering for classes.
 The voter registration link allows students to complete the voter registration process online as long as they possess a California driver’s license or identification card number.

 In September 2016, a Memo of Understanding was signed between CA Secretary of State Alex Padilla and University of California President Janet Napolitano which outlines actions each UC campus is to take in order to encourage voter registration, election education, and voter turnout by students.